-The Maryland 529 Board administers qualified tuition savings programs created by the U.S. Congress in 1996, and savings accounts used to fund specific expenses for eligible people with disabilities created in 2014.
+The Maryland 529 Board administers qualified college tuition savings programs created by the U.S. Congress in 1996, and savings accounts used to fund specific expenses for eligible people with disabilities created in 2014.
 The programs are named after section 529 of the Internal Revenue Code which provides for them.

-Ten members constitute the Maryland 529 Board.
+Eleven members constitute the Maryland 529 Board.
 Five are appointed to four-year terms by the Governor.
 Six serve ex officio (Code Education Article, secs.
 18-1901 through 18-1916).

 Entrance, 217 East Redwood St., Baltimore, Maryland, August 2015.
 Photo by Diane F. Evartt.